 The MyReceptiva test

 One of the most exciting developments in non-surgical diagnosis is the MyReceptiva test, which analyzes a small sample of endometrial tissue for the presence of BCL6, a protein linked to inflammation and endometriosis.
 The test has been around for over 8 years but used exclusively in the IVF setting.
-Now available for women with pain or fertility issues, the test can be ordered on-line directly with guidance to specialists in endometriosis.
+Now available for women with pain or fertility issues, the test can be ordered online directly with guidance from specialists in endometriosis.

 Harding highlights the value of this test, explaining, “MyReceptiva is a non-invasive option that checks for a biomarker, BCL6, which can indicate endometriosis, even when imaging isn’t conclusive.
 I tell my patients that this test can give us clues about whether endometriosis is likely causing their symptoms.
 If positive, it allows us to create a more informed treatment plan.”